 I had a terrain board edge failure while lifting one from one side.
 This was one of my 1990 designs where the ceiling tile was laminated with paneling cement to ceiling lighting plastic covering.
 The plastic being over 10 years old apparently was brittle and fracture from lifting the board while holding from just one side.
 The new design now calls for the use of a 1/8" masonite backing panel laminated to the ceiling tile.
 I peeled off the plastic ceiling light cover from the damage board and replaced it with masonite.
-I had an old ceiling tile and I glued it to a masonite panel the
+I had an old ceiling tile and I glued it to a masonite

 The first tests was more like a crash test than a stress test.
 In this test the board was dropped from a height of 6' with one corner leading the fall.
 The first drop resulted in a piece of tile breaking off and delaminating from the board.
 In the second drop on a different corner the ceiling tile remains intact but both it and masonite backing are